telmopanacas/Booked-API/README.md

 # Description
 - This is a RESTful API designed for this project: [Booked](https://www.figma.com/community/file/1266829619368231584)

+- The corresponding frontend can be found here: [Booked-Frontend](https://github.com/telmopanacas/Booked-Website)

 # Change Log
 Guide for writing change logs.